Council tax FAQs

 How long will we keep your information for?

 We keep and dispose of all records in line with our corporate retention schedule.
-We will comply with Data Protection legislation in regards to how long we keep your data.
+We'll comply with data protection legislation in regards to how long we keep your data.

-What security precautions in place to protect the loss, misuse or alteration of your information?
+What security precautions are in place to protect the loss, misuse or alteration of your information?

-We are strongly committed to data security and will take reasonable and appropriate steps to protect your personal information from unauthorised access, loss, misuse, alteration or corruption.
-We have put in place physical, electronic, and managerial procedures to safeguard the information you provide to us.
-However, we cannot guarantee the security of any information you transmit to us.
+We're strongly committed to data security and will take reasonable and appropriate steps to protect your personal information from unauthorised access, loss, misuse, alteration or corruption.
+We've put in place physical, electronic, and managerial procedures to safeguard the information you provide to us.
+However, we can't guarantee the security of any information you transmit to us.
 We recommend that you take every precaution to protect your personal information.

 Keeping your data up to date